 Two scenarios are considered in this key issue:

-a) CPE/Residential Gateway (RG) supporting or not supporting N1 interface connect via wireline access or NG RAN to the 5GS supporting N1 interface.
+1) CPE/Residential Gateway (RG) supporting or not supporting N1 interface connect via wireline access or NG RAN to the 5GS supporting N1 interface.

-b) 3GPP UE connect to the 5GS behind a CPE/RG.
+2) 3GPP UE connect to the 5GS behind a CPE/RG.